Skip to main content

 When is the peak time for trazodone for dogs?

-Trazodone is a short-acting medication and your veterinarian will tell you the appropriate amount and time to administer anxiety medications in preparation for surgery or other uses.
+Trazodone is a short-acting medication; your veterinarian will tell you the appropriate amount and time to administer anxiety medications in preparation for surgery or other uses.
 Because of its sedative effects, this medication is often used post-surgery during the recovery period as well.
-When used for anxiety-related disorders or behavioral disorders, it is best to give trazodone 1 to 2 hours before a stressful event such as vet visits or fireworks.
-Doing so allows the medicine to be in full effect when the dog needs it the most.
+When used for anxiety-related disorders or behavioral disorders, it is best to give trazodone 1 to 2 hours before a stressful event, such as vet visits or fireworks.
+Doing so allows the medicine to be fully effective when the dog needs it the most.

 How long does it take for trazodone to wear off in dogs?